vishalcloudyuga/dcos-website/src/releases/1.9.0/notes.md

 ## Developer Agility

-- Jenkins

-    - The Jenkins DC/OS service will now work with DC/OS clusters in strict mode.
-(Enterprise Only)
-    - Marathon plugin now supports service accounts, allowing easy automated and secure deploys to DC/OS clusters.
-(Enterprise Only)

 - GitLab Runner (CI) is now available as a DC/OS Service in the Universe.
-- Updated Artifactory package that will work in strict and permissive mode DC/OS clusters (Enterprise Only)
 - Updates to Shakedown, the DC/OS testing harness:

     - Pods support